zumbruch/APFEL_Hadcon/README.md

-##APFEL Hadcon - Controlling the APFEL via HadCon2
+##APFEL Hadcon - Controlling the APFEL with HadCon2 and EPICS

 This project comprises all submodules which are necessary to control the APFEL ASIC connected to an HadCon2 board, which itself is connected to a linux PC (Raspberry PI) running an EPICS IOC.